How to invest in startups: Driving innovation and maximizing returns

 From a financial perspective, the business plan should go beyond figures — it must be well-reasoned, with clearly defined assumptions, a justified CAPEX, solid competitive analysis, and realistic growth forecasts.
 Beyond an optimistic income statement, the financial plan should enable cash flow projections that support a well-timed financing strategy and effective negotiation.

-When it’s time to make an investment decision, traditional valuation methods don’t apply well to startups.
-These companies are expected to grow, and their financial state is likely to change significantly.
-This means their future valuation is higher than in the initial capital injection phase.
-Thus, tools like discounted cash flow or EBITDA multiples are not suitable in early stages, where uncertainty prevails.
+Traditional valuation methods don't apply well to early-stage startups.
+These companies are expected to grow rapidly, and their financial profile will change significantly — meaning their future valuation is typically far higher than their value at the point of initial investment.
+Tools like discounted cash flow (DCF) or EBITDA multiples are not appropriate at this stage, where uncertainty is high.

 Valuing startups isn’t about applying traditional formulas or relying solely on analysis.
 As Teresa Corrales points out, “it’s also about providing context and vision.”